Measurement Errors in Semiparametric Generalized Regression Models: Abstract

 \section{Abstract}

 Regression models that ignore measurement error in predictors may produce highly biased estimates leading to erroneous inferences.
 It is well known that it is extremely difficult to take measurement error into account in Gaussian nonparametric regression.
-This problem becomes tremendously more difficult when considering other families such as logistic regression, Poisson and negative-binomial.
-For the first time, we present a method aiming to correct for measurement error when estimating regression functions flexibly covering virtually all distributions and link functions regularly considered in generalized linear models.
-This approach depends on approximating the first and the second moment of the response after integrating out the true unobserved predictors in a semiparametric generalized linear model.
-Unlike previous methods, this method is not restricted to truncated splines and can utilize various basis functions.
+This problem becomes even more difficult when considering other families such as binary, Poisson and negative-binomial regression.
+We present a novel method aiming to correct for measurement error when estimating regression functions.
+Our approach is sufficiently flexible to cover virtually all distributions and link functions regularly considered in generalized linear models.
+This approach depends on approximating the first and the second moment of the response after integrating out the true unobserved predictors in any semiparametric generalized regression model.
+By the latter is meant a model with both linear and nonparametric effects that are connected to the mean response by a link function and a response distribution in an exponential family or quasilikelihood model.
+Unlike previous methods, the method we now propose is not restricted to truncated splines and can utilize various basis functions.
 Through extensive simulation studies, we study the performance of our method under many scenarios.

 {\it Keywords:} Error in variables; GAMs; GLMMs; Nonparametric regression.